MykytaSalykin/Kaggle-BankTerm/README.md

 🧠 Why this setup

 Determinism & speed.
 Everything fits on CPU and reproduces exactly thanks to fixed seeds and cached OOF.

 Clarity > complexity.
 Strong baselines with clean feature logic beat fragile over-tuned stacks in most tabular comps.

 Extendability.
 Add a new model?
 Just drop its OOF/TEST into cache and it instantly plugs into the stacker.

-📁 Project structure
-├── data/                          # train/test CSVs (not tracked)
-├── notebooks/
-│   ├── 01_eda.ipynb              # clean EDA with checks/drift/mutual info
-│   ├── 02_baselines.ipynb        # features + models + caching + stack
-│   └── outputs/
-│       ├── cache/                # .npy OOF/TEST files
-│       └── submissions/          # final CSVs for Kaggle
-├── requirements.txt
-├── run_stack.py                  # builds final stack from the cache
-└── README.md

 📜 License